-update-records table &key attributes values av-pairs where database => table A string, symbol or symbolic $SQL$ expression representing the name of a table existing in $database$ . attributes A list of attribute identifiers or NIL. values A list of attribute values or NIL. av-pairs A list of attribute identifier/value pairs or NIL. where A symbolic SQL expression. database A database object.
-This will default to the value of default-database.
+update-records table &key attributes values av-pairs where database => attributes A list of attribute identifiers or NIL.

+A string, symbol or symbolic SQL expression representing the name of a table existing in database.

+values A list of attribute values or NIL.

+av-pairs A list of attribute identifier/value pairs or NIL.

+where A symbolic SQL expression.

+database A database object.
+This will default to the value of \default-database\.

-Updates the attribute values of existing records satisfying the SQL expression where in the table specified by table in database which defaults to default-database.
+Updates the attribute values of existing records satsifying the SQL expression where in the table specified by table in database which defaults to \default-database\.